molybdenum-99/reality/README.md

 ```

 Also, you could do `include Reality::Methods` (instead of `include Reality`)
-in your code to not pollute your namespace with anything execpt `Entity`
+in your code to not pollute your namespace with anything except `Entity`
 and `List` methods (`E` and `L` is also in this namespace after you
 have required "reality/shortcuts").